wdk-docs/nestjs-docs/content/zh-cn/docs/_index.md

     weight: 1
 ---

-- 1. API with NestJS #1.
-Controllers, routing and the module structure
+- 1. Controllers, routing and the module structure
-- 2. API with NestJS #2.
-Setting up a PostgreSQL database with TypeORM
+- 2. Setting up a PostgreSQL database with TypeORM
-- 3. API with NestJS #3.
-Authenticating users with bcrypt, Passport, JWT, and cookies
+- 3. Authenticating users with bcrypt, Passport, JWT, and cookies
-- 4. API with NestJS #4.
-Error handling and data validation
+- 4. Error handling and data validation
-- 5. API with NestJS #5.
-Serializing the response with interceptors
+- 5. Serializing the response with interceptors
-- 6. API with NestJS #6.
-Looking into dependency injection and modules
+- 6. Looking into dependency injection and modules
-- 7. API with NestJS #7.
-Creating relationships with Postgres and TypeORM
+- 7. Creating relationships with Postgres and TypeORM
-- 8. API with NestJS #8.
-Writing unit tests
+- 8. Writing unit tests
-- 9. API with NestJS #9.
-Testing services and controllers with integration tests
+- 9. Testing services and controllers with integration tests
 - 10. Uploading public files to Amazon S3
 - 11. Managing private files with Amazon S3
 - 12. Introduction to Elasticsearch